 1. SAINT MARY OF EGYPT

 Meletion was a celebrated shepherd of the second-century Church.
-Governing with great ability, he endeavored to gather all the books of Sacred Scripture into a single Codex.
+Governing with great ability, he endeavored to gather all the books of Sacred Scripture into a single codex.
 By his meekness and piety, Meletion also labored to restore peace in the Church of Laodicea, which was troubled by a controversy regarding the celebration of Pascha (The Feast of the Resurrection).
 Besides this, he defended Christianity against the pagans.
 He traveled to Rome in about the year 170 A.D., to submit to Emperor Marcus Aurelius a written Apologia (Defense) of the Faith and of the Christian Church.
-St. Meletion--this learned, pious and zealous man--died peacefully in the Lord in the year 177 A.D.
+St. Meletion--this learned, pious and zealous man--reposed peacefully in the Lord in the year 177 A.D.

-3. VENERABLE PROCOPIUS THE CZECH
+3. THE VENERABLE PROCOPIUS THE CZECH

 HYMN OF PRAISE